 And on top of that, this month's issue comes with a free Gwent closed beta key.

-Issue 303 is on shelves now and available on all your digital devices from , the (opens in new tab) and (they may be slow to update—look for the axe-wielding horseman on the front).
-You can also order direct from (opens in new tab) or (opens in new tab) to save yourself some cash, receive monthly deliveries and marvel at at our exclusive subscriber covers.
+Issue 303 is on shelves now and available on all your digital devices from Google Play, the App Store and Zinio (they may be slow to update—look for the axe-wielding horseman on the front).
+You can also order direct from My Favourite Magazines or purchase a subscription to save yourself some cash, receive monthly deliveries and marvel at at our exclusive subscriber covers.
 This month's is pretty neat:

 - Phil looks into the Nilfgaard faction in Gwent.